nickjeffrey/npivgraph/README.md

 chmod +x npivgraph.pl
 ```

-You must run the script from a server that has SSH keys setup with your HMC.
+It is preferable to run the script from a server that has SSH keys setup with your HMC.
+If not, you will be prompted a few times for the SSH credentials.

 ```
 Usage ./npivgraph.pl -h hmcserver -m managedsystem [-l lpar] [-f fcs] [-v vioserver]